4L00/TemperMonkey-Scripts/README.md

 <small>(A userscript engine, like [Violentmonkey](https://violentmonkey.github.io/get-it/) or [Tampermonkey](https://www.tampermonkey.net/) is required.)</small>

 # Stream TMDB
 Add a single stream source on the movie poster

+<a href="https://github.com/4L00/TemperMonkey-Scripts/raw/master/Stream-%20TMDB.user.js">Click to install Stream-IMDB script </a>
+<small>(A userscript engine, like [Violentmonkey](https://violentmonkey.github.io/get-it/) or [Tampermonkey](https://www.tampermonkey.net/) is required.)</small>